 These are the same as those used in distillation columns but perform different functions.
-Liquid aspirated with vapors pass upwards through the annular space of the pipe under the cap then drop on the catalyst bed through the pipe.
+Liquid aspirated with vapors passes upwards through the annular space of the pipe under the cap and then drops on the catalyst bed through the pipe.
 These are better than Chimney trays because can operate better and maintain the liquid level at low flow rates.
 It provides better contact between the vapor and liquid as compared to chimney trays.

 d) Vapour Lift Trays (VLT)

 It is the modified design of bubble cap trays.
 Consists of a cap mounted over a riser pipe fabricated on the tray.
 The liquid level is maintained over the tray.
 Vapour passes through the slots or openings lifting the liquid in a co-current fashion.
 Vapors entrain the liquid and pass through an annular space between the cap and the riser.
 Advantages of VLT trays are;

 - High space density or a high number of distribution points over the catalyst helps in maximum catalyst utilization.

 - Cover the reactor walls region.

 - Less fouling problems as compared to the chimney trays.